TN 101 (09-24)

 • Explanation of Benefits

-Individuals may also receive reimbursement by submitting to the health FSA administrator an EOB from a health insurance provider or a receipt from a merchant or service provider showing that he or she has an unpaid qualified medical expense.
+Individuals may also receive reimbursement by submitting to the health FSA administrator an EOB from a health insurance provider or a receipt from a merchant or service provider showing that they have an unpaid qualified medical expense.
 An EOB must clearly show the patient portion of any medical expense, the medical expense incurred, and the amount of the expense.

 • Claims